Edeqa/Edequate/README.md

 `exportConstants` [optional]  set to `true` to define `Edequate.HTML`, `Edequate.ERRORS`, `Edequate.DRAWER`, `Edequate.HIDING` as the global constants `HTML`, `ERRORS`, `DRAWER`, `HIDING`.

+`origin` [optional] prefix for save/load values to browser's localStorage.
+Default value is `edequate`.

+`context` [optional] suffix for context separated save/load values to browser's localStorage.
+Default value is empty.

 ## License

 Edequate Framework is licensed under an MIT license.
 See the `LICENSE` file for specifics.